 UNHCR leads the Education Working Group in Iran, which is comprised of UNHCR, UNICEF, United Nations Educational, Scientific and Cultural Organization (UNESCO), Norwegian Refugee Council (NRC), and Relief International (RI), and aims to build synergies among actors in the wider education sector.
-Since the onset of the Afghanistan emergency, UNHCR is also part of the Education in Emergencies Sector Group led by UNICEF, which ensures consistency and coordination among the actors so that the best possible complimentary services are provided to the beneficiaries promptly.
+Since the onset of the Afghanistan emergency in 2021, UNHCR is also part of the Education in Emergencies Sector Group led by UNICEF, which ensures consistency and coordination among the actors so that the best possible complimentary services are provided to the beneficiaries promptly.
 Since the creation of the Education in Emergency Sector Group, inputs and updates of the Education Working Group are provided in that forum as well.

 UNHCR implements cash-based interventions (CBIs) directly and through partners, to assist extremely vulnerable refugees in meeting their immediate protection and basic needs.
 Through the Cash Working Group, UNHCR and other partners (NRC, RI, and WFP) provide cash assistance and collaborate to facilitate the greatest impact of available resources, while minimizing the likelihood of duplication, through joint case management and data-sharing.
 In Iran, UNDP and UNHCR are supporting national systems to ensure access to basic services and strengthen the resilience of refugees and host communities, thereby enhancing overall social cohesion and peaceful co-existence.

 Afghanistan emergency and the inter-agency response in Iran:

 In August 2021, UNHCR launched the Afghanistan Situation Regional Refugee Preparedness and Response Plan (RRPRP).
 This is an inter-agency plan with 10 partners working on a coordinated response to potential outflows, by supporting the host countries of Iran, Pakistan, Tajikistan, Turkmenistan, and Uzbekistan.
 This plan focuses on preparedness, limited emergency response, and expanded support to regular programmes.
 In 2022, UNHCR and UNICEF, with the support of the Government of the Republic of Korea, have launched a project aimed to carry out WASH interventions and build Water and Sanitation infrastructures for new arrivals from Afghanistan in the eastern provinces of Iran.